Milodon Cave (Cueva del Milodón)

 The cave was discovered in 1895 by an outstanding personality – Hermann Eberhard, German explorer of Patagonia.
 Eberhard was a true European pioneer in this beautiful far southern country.

 Eberhard discovered in the cave remnants (skin, bones, teeth, dung) of an enormous animal – the extinct ground sloth Mylodon darwini.
 He found a large piece of skin without limbs and head – it seemed to be cut with a knife.
-This skin seemed to be fresh but at the same time there were no similar animals known – thus creating an impression that enormous, unknowns animals might be living nearby.
+This skin seemed to be fresh but at the same time, there were no similar animals known – thus creating an impression that enormous, unknown animals might be living nearby.